enthought/mayavi/docs/source/mayavi/tips.rst

 ``examples/compute_in_thread.py`` demonstrates how to visualize a 2D numpy array and visualize it as image data using a few modules.
-It also shows how one can do a computation in another thread and update the mayavi pipeline once the computation is done.
+It also shows how one can do a computation in another thread and update the Mayavi pipeline once the computation is done.
 This allows a user to interact with  the user interface when the computation is performed in another thread.

-Polling a file and auto-updating mayavi
+Polling a file and auto-updating Mayavi
 ----------------------------------------

 Sometimes you have a separate computational process that generates data suitable for visualization.
-You'd like mayavi to visualize the data but automatically update the data when the data file is updated by the computation.
+You'd like Mayavi to visualize the data but automatically update the data when the data file is updated by the computation.
 This is easily achieved by polling the data file and checking if it has been modified.
 The ``examples/poll_file.py``